Sonderkommando Rote Kapelle: Size and location

 The Sonderkommando was a small organisation of around 12–15 investigators that included two typists.
 When it moved to Paris, it was located in the third floor in four rooms (335-339) of the French ministry of the interior at 11 Rue des Saussaies.
 As a unit, they did not outwardly present themselves as Gestapo officials.
-Instead, they wore suits and ties to work to enable them to operate clandestinely, with the demeanour of businessmen In August 1943, the Sonderkommando moves to the Boemelburg hotel at 40 Bd Victor-Hugo in Neuilly-sur-Seine in Paris.
-In March 1944, the unit moved to rooms on the Rue de Courcelles next to Avenue Hoche due to a disagreement between Heinz Pannwitz and the Security police and SD commander (BdS).
+Instead, they wore suits and ties to work to enable them to operate clandestinely, with the demeanour of businessmen In August 1943, the Sonderkommando moved to the Boemelburg hotel at 40 Bd Victor-Hugo in Neuilly-sur-Seine in Paris.
+In March 1944, the unit moved to rooms at 63 Rue de Courcelles next to Avenue Hoche due to a disagreement between Heinz Pannwitz and the Security police and SD commander (BdS) Hans Henschke.
 It was also a matter of convenience as it was closer to where the staff were headquartered.

 Formation

 On 26 June 1941, a radio transmission was intercepted by the Funkabwehr, the German radio counterintelligence organisation in Brussels.
 This was the first of many.
 In August 1941, when the Abwehr realised the nature of the signals, they created a counterintelligence operation with the name Rote Kapelle that was started by Abwehrstelle Belgium (Ast Belgium), a field office of Abwehr IIIF.
 In October–November 1941, Abwehr officer Henry Piepe was ordered to take charge of the investigation.
 Piepe became the liaison between the Sonderkommando and the Abwehr.

 By September 1941, over 250 messages had been intercepted.
 On 30 November 1941, close range direction-finding teams moved into Brussels and as a result of Piepe's work, almost immediately found three transmitter signals.
 Piepe chose a location at 101 Rue des Atrébates, that provided the strongest signal.
 The house was raided by the Abwehr on 12 December 1941 where they found Soviet agent Anatoly Gurevich's transmitter and arrested radio operators Mikhail Makarov and his assistant Anton Danilov.
 On the 30 July 1942, the Funkabwehr identified a further house at 12 Rue de Namur, Brussels and raided it As well as arresting Soviet agent and radio specialist Johann Wenzel, two messages that were waiting to be enciphered were discovered in the house that contained details of such startling content, the plans for Case Blue, that Henry Piepe immediately drove to Berlin from Brussels to report to German High Command.